 In fact, I guarantee that when you come back you won’t even remember checking your budget or missing out on one activity for another, more important, event.
 You’ll have done so much that the sum of the journey will outweigh any cost.
 That being said, do plan, do save, do budget and do check!

 As always, send me any questions!
-I spent so much time planning my interrail trip that it would be good to get some of the information out of my brain again…
+I spent so much time planning my interrail trip and am more than happy to share my experiences.

 *On booking.com most hotels/hostels/b&b’s have no charge for cancellation up to 24 hours before your arrival date.
 I made the most of this and booked different properties nearer the time and saved money on last minute deals.